 If you like sand then better to book near Lassi, Lourdas, Katelios, Skala, all along the South of the island, Lassi is the sandiest one, yet Kamina and Mounda are the safest.

 Is a sandy beach not a priority for you?
 Then Sami, Agia Efimia, Poros, and Discard are also excellent.

 If you plan not to drive a lot then better go to Lassi or Lourdas.

 You can stay in a hotel, a villa or even find rooms to let and apartments.
 Make sure you book at least 3 to 5 months ahead; otherwise, you will end up with pricey or no options for accommodation.
 Yes, the island of Kefalonia is that popular.

 Conclusion for your Kefalonia itinerary

-Well, if you count the magnificent beaches and the good number of activities then there is plenty to do in your holidays in Kefalonia.
+Well, if you count the magnificent beaches and the vast number of activities, then there is plenty to do in your holidays in Kefalonia.

-It is by no chance that this island is mentioned as a top destination for the Ionian group of islands.
+It is by no chance that this island is a top destination for the Ionian group of islands.